Zborovy

 Zborovy is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 100 inhabitants.

 Geography

 Zborovy is located about 16 km east of Klatovy and 39 km south of Plzeň.
 It lies in the Blatná Uplands.
 The highest point is at 640 m above sea level.
-There are several small watercourses and ponds in the territory.
+There are several small watercourses and fishponds in the territory.

 History

 The first written mention of Zborovy is from 1418.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The most valuable building is the Church of Saint John the Baptist.
 It was first mentioned in 1384.
 It was originally a Romanesque rotunda, built at the turn of the 12th and 13th centuries.
 Baroque modifications were carried out in three stages from the 17th century until 1778.